← Back to San Antonio Suburb Guide

 Since I have lived in this area for years, I’ll tell you what I’d tell a friend:

-Growth brings change — some of which takes adjustment.
-The corridor is actively developing, which means construction noise, new roads, changing traffic patterns, and the occasional surprise when a retail center goes in next to a community that used to back up to open land.
+Growth brings change and takes adjustment.
+The area is actively developing, which means construction noise, new roads, changing traffic patterns, and the occasional surprise when a retail center goes in next to a community that used to back up to open land.
 That growth also brings more amenities, more neighbors, and more established community character over time.
 The buyers who struggle with it are the ones who didn’t expect it.
 The ones who love it tend to appreciate being part of something that’s still growing.

 The outer corridor feels different from the inner corridor.
 Near 1604 and 151, far west San Antonio feels well-established and fully amenitized.
 Near 211 and beyond, it feels more open, more rural, more Hill Country.
 Both have benefits and both have the right buyer.
 Know which one you actually want before you start touring.